cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 Once the issue has been resolved, continue to monitor the number of messages waiting in the ingestor queues.
 Once the queue lengths have reached 0 the system has returned to normal operation.

-## Reindexing data from S3 (partial day)
+## Reindexing data from S3

 A copy of all data received by the logsearch ingestors is archived in S3.
 This data can be used to restore logsearch to a known good state if the data in ElasticSearch is corrupted or lost.

-These instructions are for indexing arbitrary lengths of time into the existing daily indices.
-It's often easier to reindex a whole day's data, replacing the existing index for that day.
-Instructions for doing so follow these instructions.

 Also note that you may want to pause some Concourse pipelines before starting this work so that redeployments don't disrupt your progress, particularly those that would impact logsearch.

 ### Create a custom logstash.conf for the restore operation